Coutinho-Helder/rc_tank/readme.md

     BTSL -->|motor drive| MotorL[Left DC Gearmotor]
     BTSR -->|motor drive| MotorR[Right DC Gearmotor]
     PS4[PS4 DualShock 4 Controller] -.Bluetooth.-> Pi
+    BattMotor -.common GND.- BattLogic
 ```

+Two separate 2S LiPo packs are used, each dedicated to one domain:
+**Battery A** feeds the BTS7960 motor-supply inputs directly, and
-The buck converter's output is a shared 5V logic rail: it feeds the Pi
+**Battery B** feeds the LM2596 buck converter, whose output is a shared 5V
-directly *and* feeds each BTS7960's logic `VCC` directly (a parallel tap,
+logic rail that powers the Pi *and* each BTS7960's logic `VCC` directly (a
-not routed through the Pi).
-Only the GPIO signal lines (`RPWM`/`LPWM`/`R_EN`/
+parallel tap, not routed through the Pi).
+Only the GPIO signal lines
-`L_EN`) run from the Pi to the BTS7960 modules — no power passes through
+(`RPWM`/`LPWM`/`R_EN`/`L_EN`) run from the Pi to the BTS7960 modules — no
-the Pi's pins to reach them.
+power passes through the Pi's pins to reach them.

+> **Common ground requirement:** even though the two batteries are
+> electrically separate packs, their negative terminals must be tied
+> together (along with the Pi and both BTS7960 grounds).
+The Pi's GPIO
+> signal lines need a shared ground reference with the BTS7960 modules to
+> read a valid logic level — without a common GND, PWM control will be
+> erratic or non-functional even though each domain has its own supply.

 Software runs entirely on the Pi: `ps4_controller_test.py` provides the
 controller abstraction, `tank_ps4_control.py` reads it and drives the